stanford-cs149/asst1/writeup.md

 The measurements show that because of worker imbalance, we are not getting linear speed ups, but they are instead plateauing.

+## 1.4

+We chunk the image into smaller pieces, assign each thread to the smaller piece, in this way avoiding worker imbalance.

 ## Program 2

 ## Program 3